robertmuth/awesome-low-level-programming-languages/README.md

 A curated list of low level programming languages primarily aimed and OS and game programming.

-**Excluded are languages relying on managed run-times and garbage collection.**
+**Excluded are languages relying on managed run-times and without manual memory management.**

 Feel free to send pull-requests with additions and corrections.